Finder's 3 favourite features

 - Up to $20,000 worth of benefits covered.

-- $0 excess option so your cash stays in your pocket.
+- $0 excess so your cash stays in your pocket.

 - Up to 80% of vet bills covered.

-Bow Wow Meow Pet Insurance offers three competitive policies to its customers: Accident Plan, Comprehensive Plan and Major Medical Plan.
+Bow Wow Meow Pet Insurance offers four competitive policies to its customers: Accident Plus, Peace of Mind, Ultimate Care and Indoor Cat.

-As the most basic level of cover offered, the Accident Plan provides protection when your pet suffers an accidental injury.
+As the most basic level of cover offered, the Accident Plus Plan provides protection when your pet suffers an accidental injury.
 Covered injuries include those suffered from snake bites, falls, burns and incidents with cars.
-The Accident Plan provides cover for up to 80% of your eligible vet bills up to $8,000 each year.
+The Accident Plus Plan provides cover for up to 80% of your eligible vet bills up to $10,000 each year.

-Bow Wow Meow’s Major Medical Plan provides cover for accidents, illnesses and injuries.
-You can choose an annual benefit limit of $8,000 or $12,000, with up to 80% of your vet bills covered.
-However, you will have to pay an excess of $500 each time you make a claim for an unrelated condition.
-This policy offers a broad level of coverage and offers lower premiums than the Comprehensive Plan, plus it also offers an optional Routine Care Benefit to help cover the cost of your pet’s routine care and preventative treatments.
+Bow Wow Meow’s Peace of Mind Plan provides cover for accidents, illnesses and injuries.
+This policy offers up to $15,000 annual benefit with an option of covering 60%, 70%, or 80% of vet bills.
+This policy offers a broad level of coverage and offers lower premiums than the Ultimate Care Plan, plus it also offers an optional Routine Care Benefit to help cover the cost of your pet’s routine care and preventative treatments.

 |Annual benefit limit|

 |Cruciate ligament surgery|

 |Lifetime cover available|